© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Ring cairn known as the Ring of Stones on Ringstone Edge Moor, 800m south of Upper Gosling Royd is a scheduled monument protected by Historic England under reference 1018559.
 View the official record →

-Ring cairn known as the Ring of Stones on Ringstone Edge Moor is a Bronze Age ceremonial or burial monument situated on moorland in Yorkshire.
+Ring cairn known as the Ring of Stones on Ringstone Edge Moor is a Bronze Age burial monument located on moorland in Yorkshire, approximately 800 metres south of Upper Gosling Royd.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018559.

 Ring cairn known as the Ring of Stones on Ringstone Edge Moor, 800m south of Upper Gosling Royd is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018559.